 “A bully might say something and forget about it in 10 seconds,” Steve Fehr, Jeffrey’s father said.
 “But people like Jeff never forget those words.”13

-Amanda Cummings, 15, of Staten Island, NY jumped in front of a bus and died six days later on January 2, 2012.
-A suicide note was in her pocket.
-According to her family, bullying was a significant factor in this event.
+Amanda Cummings, 15, of Staten Island, NY jumped in front of a bus on December 27, 2011 and died six days later on January 2, 2012.
+A suicide note was found in her pocket.
+Although police had not determined that bullying was a reason for this tragedy, her family believes it was the main cause.
+According to her family, bullying — both in person and on Facebook — was a significant factor in this event and that “bullies pushed the fragile young woman beyond her endurance.”
 Per the New York Department of Education’s 2010-11 survey, the citywide average of students being bullied is 67 percent.

 “Criminal charges rarely result from bullying, but several teenage suicides around the country that were attributed to bullying have led many states, including New York, to force schools to develop antibullying curriculums and to take action against students who intimidate others.”
 14

 Jamey Rodemeyer, 14, of Williamsville, NY, committed suicide on September 18, 2011 after being bullied online and at school.